jachermocilla/extra-course-materials/cmsc125/lab-handouts/scheduling/handout.md

 ## Assesment Tool

-A programming exercise for implementing the scheduling algorithms discussed.
+A programming exercise for implementing one of the scheduling algorithms discussed.

 ## Further Reading